benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 ### Consumer JWTs

 This section discusses how to authorize your app or experience to call an API going through the [Authenticate (Edge)](https://confluence.nike.com/display/EDGE/Commerce+Router+Cheat+Sheet#CommerceRouterCheatSheet-Auth){:target="new-tab"} router on behalf of registered and anonymous Nike consumers.
-Calls to api.nike.com endpoints go through the Edge router and require consumer log in or a visitor id for anonymous visitors.
+Calls to api.nike.com endpoints go through the Edge router and require consumer login or a visitor id for anonymous visitors.
 For more information on Commerce Routing including Edge, see the [Commerce Router Cheat Sheet](https://confluence.nike.com/display/EDGE/Commerce+Router+Cheat+Sheet){:target="new-tab"}.

 #### Using the Unite Platform for Profile Management